JuliaManifolds/Manopt.jl/docs/src/tutorials/InplaceGradient.md

-# Speedup using Inplace Evaluation
+# Speedup using in-place evaluation
 Ronny Bergmann

-When it comes to time critical operations, a main ingredient in Julia is given by mutating functions, i.e. those that compute in place without additional memory allocations.
+When it comes to time critical operations, a main ingredient in Julia is given by mutating functions, that is those that compute in place without additional memory allocations.
 In the following, we illustrate how to do this with `Manopt.jl`.

-Let’s start with the same function as in [Get Started: Optimize!](https://manoptjl.org/stable/tutorials/Optimize!.html) and compute the mean of some points, only that here we use the sphere $\mathbb S^{30}$ and $n=800$ points.
+Let’s start with the same function as in [🏔️ Get started: optimize.](https://manoptjl.org/stable/tutorials/Optimize.html) and compute the mean of some points, only that here we use the sphere $\mathbb S^{30}$ and $n=800$ points.